Virtual Workplace Basics

 Talking Time Zones

-As a company, we usually reference time using Pacific Standard Time (PST, or PT for short).
+As a company, we usually reference time using Pacific Time (or PT for short).
 If you're chatting with your whole team or even just a few members, it's best practice to reference time in PT.

 There are some cases in which we reference other time zones, usually because of a client's location.
 In these cases we may refer to meeting times in ET and PT.
 We may say something like, "The scrum call is at 9:00PT/12:00ET."